bachya/ecowitt2mqtt/README.md

 This allows you to mix and match sources – for instance, you might have "defaults" in the configuration file and override them via environment variables.

+## Input Data Formats

+`ecowitt2mqtt` currently supports the following input data formats:

+- `ambient_weather`
+- `ecowitt`

+Provide the correct one to `---input-data-format` based on which device brand you use.

 # Advanced Usage